Now That's What I Call Music! discography: United Kingdom and Ireland

-The series release dates below represent the date of release in the United Kingdom.
-Up until the release of Now That's What I Call Music!
-90 on 30 March 2015, the release date in Ireland was three days before the UK release.
-Beginning with the release of Now That's What I Call Music!
-91 on 24 July 2015, the release dates in the UK and Ireland have been the same following the announcement of the Global Release Day campaign by IFPI, which became effective on 10 July 2015.
+The release dates mentioned pertain to the United Kingdom.
+Until the release of Now That's What I Call Music!
+90 on 30 March 2015, the release date in Ireland preceded the UK release by 3 days.

+However, starting with Now That's What I Call Music!
+91 on 24 July 2015, the release dates in the United Kingdom and Ireland have been simultaneous, aligning with the Global Release Day campaign by IFPI, effective from 10 July 2015.

-Now re-issues of the original numbered series (2018–present)
+Now re-issues of the original UK numbered series (2018-2024)

-For the 30th anniversary of Now 1 in 2013 and the release of Now 100 in 2018, the first Now album was re-compiled and re-issued.
-Since the release of Now 102, the corresponding Now album from 100 volumes ago has been re-compiled and re-issued on 2-CD sets on the same day.
-Due to licensing issues, these re-compiled versions often use alternative mixes such as album versions and sometimes tracks are missing where it has not been possible to license the song.
+For the 25th anniversary of Now in 2009 and the release of Now 100 in summer 2018, the first Now album was re-compiled and re-issued.
+From the release of Now 102 in 2019 to Now 118 in 2024, the corresponding Now album from 100 volumes prior would be re-compiled and re-issued on double-CD sets on the same day.
+Due to licensing issues, these re-compiled versions sometimes use alternative mixes such as album versions.
+Sometimes, tracks are missing where it has not been possible to license the song.